 How to effectively use emojis in email marketing

-Emojis can be a powerful marketing strategy, and they're often neglected by marketers.
-Mailbutler gives you some tips on how to best use them.
+Emojis can be a game-changer in marketing, but they're often overlooked.
+Mailbutler gives you some tips on how to use emojis in email marketing.

 Tiffany studied Language and Economics, and now likes to write about business topics and conduct interviews with interesting people.
 She spends her free time looking after her plants and with her dog.